Cu1us/Cu1uSFX/Documentation~/Quickstart.md

 5. Specify the Audio Clip(s) to play
   - If you want to play a random clip, or randomize volume/pitch, click the *Randomize?* toggle!
-  - Note that this plugin is not intended for music or looping sound effects!

 6. Click **Save** in the Sound Effects window when you're done.
   - You only need to click Save if you've added or removed a sound effect to the list.
 Edits to individual sound effects will be saved automatically.